aewshopping/ssg-deploy-test/src/posts/reviews/2022-01-21-review-empire_and_righteous_nati.md

 ### Conclusion

-Empire and Righteous Nation crams a lot of into its 170 pages.
+Empire and Righteous Nation crams a lot into its 170 pages.
 Given that I knew nothing when I started, I probably got more bang for buck - or perhaps perspicacity per pound - than any other history book I have recently read.

 If you come from a similarly ignorant position, you will find Westad's primer an insightful and entertaining introduction to Korean history: given Korea's centrality to current international relations, a better understanding and a more nuanced view can only be a good thing.
 And if you also happen to be president of the United States of America, reading this book may make the world a slightly safer place.